genpguides/genp-reddit-backup/redditgenpguides.md

 &gt; Only working for now in Beta version of Photoshop

 In CC go on `Apps &gt; Categories &gt; Beta Apps &gt; Photoshop Beta`

+Be aware: This is BETA and requires access to servers, so we're not going through the trouble of trying to figure out to make it work.

 ![](%%Guide2-11-min%%)